Voting and Civic Participation

 Share these videos of empowering youth voices and the history of voting

 Become inspired to use your voice by watching this video about the Juvenile Law Center’s Youth Advocacy Program!
-This program has prepared young people to lead advocacy and policy reform efforts in their local communities and beyond.
+This program prepares young people to lead advocacy and policy reform efforts in their local communities and beyond.
 Youth speak directly to government officials to influence people in power to make change.
 They have the opportunity to be heard.
 They say, "Once you speak up, you don't ever want to stop advocating."
 What do you want to speak to lawmakers about?

 - Getting ready for an election?
 This Michigan Voting Guide provides tips and links to help youth take action with their voice.
 If you are approaching voting age, make sure you register to vote in time.
 Look up your state age requirements well in advance.

 Definitions and Key Questions

 See the handout below for Vocabulary and Key Questions related to civil society.